Why Nowra property trends showcase Shoalhaven’s appeal

 South of Nowra, Sussex Inlet acts as the gateway to Jervis Bay.
 Backing onto some of the South Coast’s best beaches, the town has become an important hub for tourists and locals alike.
 The town not only has a tranquil feel but is one of the most developed areas with links to both the Princes Highway and Nowra itself.

 Despite its stunning location, Sussex Inlet is surprisingly affordable compared to some neighbouring towns.
-Sussex Inlet has an average house value of $715,000 – an increase of 5% over the last year.
-Units in the town have surged particularly in popularity growing by 9%.
-This places the average unit price at $442,500 – just some $40,000 of the record set in October 2021 after the pandemic.
+Sussex Inlet has an average house value just over $750k – an increase of 5% over the last year.
+Units in the town have grown in popularity and price, with an average price of $470k.

 Sussex Inlet Details